andreaTP/andreaTP.github.io/content/posts/java-shell-4-kube.md

 title: "Typed Java shell for Kubernetes extensions at fingertips"
 date: 2021-05-11T10:46:23+01:00
 draft: false
-tags:
-- Kubernetes
-- k8s
-- Java
-- JShell
-- fabric8
-- kubernetes-client
-- jbang
 ---

 Working with Java vibrant tooling ecosystem on Kubernetes nowadays is a blast and you should know about it!

 ![demo](/img/demo.gif)

-Wait, wait, what's going on there???
+Wait, wait, what's going on???

 Let's go through the BOM of this demo first: